Chapter 4: Construction Details, Section 41: Existing Concrete Pavement

 - Verify that contingency plan equipment, materials, and personnel for temporary roadway pavement structure are present at the job site.

-- Ensure that saw cutting is done no more than 2 days before removing pavement.
+- Check that saw cutting is done no more than 2 days before removing pavement.
 Saw cutting is perpendicular to the travelled way, but the contractor is allowed to saw cut parallel or diagonal to the travelled way if saw cutting and removing pavement is done during the same work shift.

 - Verify contractor prepares the finished surface of the remaining material in accordance with the specification requirements and to the established grade.
 Any over-excavated areas are to be filled with base replacement material, in the same operation as the base replacement, at the contractor’s cost.